DevMajed/Cpp-object-oriented/String Abstract Class/README.md

 # String class Abstraction

-This is a String class that represents a character string abstraction. \
+This is a String class that represents a character string abstraction where  C++ Standard Library string class (std::string) is not used. \
-it stores the character data dynamically in the heap \
- C++ Standard Library string class (std::string) is not used in this project because  \
- it meant to be done in order to study and know what is happening under the hood.
+The objective of this project is to see what is happening under the hood of String classes in C++ or other languages.

 Classs Functions: